 - Monkey Bar: This bar boasts a ninth floor location with a captivating view of the city's skyline, including the Victoria Memorial museum in the distance.
 Exposed-brick interiors are in keeping with the chain's quirky style.
 The great fusion food and inventive signature cocktails make this more than a fun place to party on weekends.

-- The GRID: A gastro-brew pub with a central location, the GRID draws a huge crowd of beer-loving party people.
-The property sprawls across 10,000 square feet of an industrial parking lot and has seven of its own craft beers on tap, plus cocktails, tasty food, and the longest bar in Kolkata (an astonishing 92 foot-long bar made of Lego toy pieces).
+- The GRID: A gastro-brew pub with a central location, The GRID draws a crowd of beer-loving party people.
+The property sprawls across 10,000 square feet of an industrial parking lot and has seven of its own craft beers on tap, plus cocktails, tasty food, and the longest bar in Kolkata (an astonishing 92-foot-long bar made of 72,290 Lego toy pieces).

 - M Bar & Kitchen: This venue has contemporary decor, a well-stocked bar, and a European menu.
 The lounge bar with an international vibe turns into a hot party destination on Friday and Saturday nights.
 Resident DJs play all kinds of music from Bollywood to techno.
 Dress to impress, because the door policy is tough.